-If you are unable to access the ExplorEC portal, please contact Jamie Austin, Early College and Program Coordinator at USM.
+If you are unable to access the ExplorEC portal, please contact us at firstname.lastname@example.org.

 - Concurrent Enrollment and Project ASPIRE: Visit the ExplorEC portal to register for a Concurrent Enrollment or Project ASPIRE course.
-If you have used ExplorEC previously, please use your original log-in information.
+If you have used ExplorEC previously, please use your original log-in information (usually your personal or high school email address).
 If you are new to ExplorEC, please create an account.

 Visit the Apply page on this website for registration and application instructions for all programs.

 The cost of a USM course taken through Early Study Aspirations or Concurrent Enrollment is less than the standard cost of a course for a USM student.